Becoming an Intercultural Church in Western Canada/ Turtle Island

 Our vision of becoming an intercultural United Church encompasses:

-Racialized people and communities, which includes ethnic churches within the United Church, racialized lay leaders and ministry personnel, and more.
+Black people and people of colour and communities, which includes ethnic churches within the United Church, lay leaders and ministry personnel who are people of colour or Black, and more.

 Indigenous people and communities, within the United Church and beyond, of all traditions.